-9. I own a Rental Dwelling Unit, does the site plan drawing required by Section 4.1(i) or the floor plan required by Section 4.1(j) of the City's Rental Dwelling Unit Licensing By-law need to be prepared by a professional?
+8. Do either of the site plan required by Section 4.1(i) of the City's Rental Dwelling Unit Licensing By-law or the floor plan required by Section 4.1(j) of the City's Rental Dwelling Unit Licensing By-law need to be prepared by a professional?

 No, each of those scale drawings, showing the required dimensions, can be prepared by the Owner using graph paper.
-Upon receipt of these drawings, the Clerk's Office will confer with the Building Services Division.
+Upon receipt of these drawings, the Clerks Office will confer with the Building Division.

-10. How do I satisfy the City Clerk that the Licensed Rental Premises passed the applicable inspection?
+9. How do I satisfy the City Clerk that the Licensed Premises passed the applicable inspection?

 Each Authorized Official will report to the City Clerk upon completion of his/her inspection report.
-These reports will reside in a file in the Clerk's Office.
+These reports will reside in a file in the Clerks Office.

-11. Where can I obtain the Annual Self-Attestation Form?
+10. Where can I obtain the Annual Self-Attestation Form?

-The Annual Self-Attestation Form can be obtained from the Clerk's Office.
+The Annual Self-Attestation Form can be obtained from the Clerks Office.

-12. Can 5 or more people live together in a Rental Dwelling Unit on a property that is not zoned to permit a lodging house?
+11. Can 5 or more people live together in a Rental Dwelling Unit on a property that is not zoned to permit a lodging house?